IKIM-Essen/ClusterDocs/README.md

 # RCC ClusterDocs 3 release candidate

-`clusterdocs-3` is the future RCC documentation release.
+`clusterdocs-3` is the temporary integration branch for the future RCC documentation release.
 It describes RCC as a governed research-computing platform rather than primarily as a cluster that every user must learn to operate from a shell.

+The long-term publication source is **`main`**.
+Candidate validation may happen on `clusterdocs-3`, but production publication is intentionally blocked until an accepted candidate is explicitly promoted into `main`.
+Nothing in this branch or README authorizes that merge.

 The public product model is **task-first and browser-first** for ordinary
 researchers: choose or bring project data, analyse it in a Notebook or governed